-The de Sevilla in Seville, Spain, with an enrollment of over 60,000 students, definitely feels the pressure of providing effective transportable computing environments for its students.
+The University of Seville in Spain - with an enrollment of over 60,000 students - definitely feels the pressure of providing effective transportable computing environments for its students.
 To accomplish this, they initially looked at a VMware-based solution–specifically Virtual Desktop Infrastructure, which is the centralized hosting of desktop environments within virtual machines.
 This is a concept first developed by Sun with Sun Ray and perfected by VMware, and there is little doubt their software is good at it.

 But, according to Miguel Rueda, Technical Manager of Universidad de Sevilla, the costs for a vSphere solution "were really high," which led IT decision makers at the University to turn to UDS Enterprise for a more cost-effective solution.

 At the start of the 2011-12 academic year, Rueda related, the University connected with then-brand-new UDS, based in Madrid, Spain.
 The new firm had already generated some success within Spanish universities by delivering virtualization solutions, and they were confident they could pull off a similar win with Sevilla.

 When moving away from vSphere, a big part of the savings were achieved directly because of the core virtualization management solution: oVirt.